MicrosoftDocs/WSL/WSL/troubleshooting.md

 ### Docker container issues when its Network Manager is running

 There is a known issue with Docker containers which have the Network Manager service running.
-Sympoms include failures when trying to make loopback connections to the host.
+Symptoms include failures when trying to make loopback connections to the host.
-It's recommended to stop the Network Manager service for WSL networking to be configured properly:
+It is recommended to stop the Network Manager service for WSL networking to be configured properly.

 ```Bash
 sudo systemctl disable network-manager.service